 You want to stray away from using tropes that the majority of your readers might dislike.
 You obviously have full creative freedom to ignore possible backlash, but it’s important to stay up to date on which tropes readers, agents, and publishers are talking negatively about.

-I can mention two from the small list I’ve given above:
+I can mention one from the small list I’ve given above:

 The “I’m not like other girls” character